-- Compliance with CRS 35-7-203 requires permission of the board of county commissioners when releasing prairie dogs into any county except for the county in which the prairie dogs were trapped - Requires permit from State and extended periods of time for trapping - Relocation area must have been prepped with holes already in existence or dug.
-When relocated the survival rate among transplanted prairie dogs averages between 30% to 50% - Estimated Prairie Dog population in 2nd Creek is 1600-2400, which may cost an estimated \$600,000 to \$900,000 to relocate - Wildlife Refuge directly adjacent to Second Creek contains large colonies of Prairie Dogs preserving the population in the overall prairie range in the community
+- CRS 35-7-203 Bans releasing prairie dogs into any county without the permission of the board of county commissioners, except for the county in which the prairie dogs were trapped - High costs and extended periods for trapping, need permit from State - Need relocation area.
+That location must have been prepped with holes already in existence or dug.
+The survival rate among transplanted prairie dogs averages between 30% to 50% - Estimated Prairie Dog population in 2nd Creek is 1600-2400, which could cost \$600,000 to \$900,000 to relocate - Wildlife Refuge directly adjacent to Second Creek contains large colonies of Prairie Dogs- not able to relocate but preserves the population in the overall prairie range